GoogleCloudPlatform/community/tutorials/catchpoint-to-google-cloud/catchpoint-to-cloud-monitoring.md

 To avoid incurring charges to your Google Cloud account for the resources used in this tutorial, you can delete the project:

-1. In the Cloud Console, go to the Projects page.
+1. In the Cloud Console, go to the **Projects** page.
-1. In the project list, select the project you want to delete and click Delete.
+1. In the project list, select the project that you want to delete and click **Delete**.
-1. In the dialog, type the project ID, and then click Shut down to delete the project.
+1. In the dialog, type the project ID, and then click **Shut down** to delete the project.